-In the event that the Deserializer is disconnected from the Serializer, the failsafe circuitry is designed to reject certain amount of noise from being interpreted as data or clock.
-The outputs will be tri-stated and the Deserializer will lose lock.
+In the event that the Deserializer is disconnected from the Serializer, or the Deserializer loses lock, the failsafe circuitry is designed to reject a certain amount of noise from being interpreted as data or clock.
+The Deserializer outputs (ROUT [0:17] and RCLK) will be asserted HIGH.